Adjam93/threejs-model-viewer/README.md

 - Apply phong shading mode and increase/decrease the shininess level
 - View model in x-ray
 - Apply glow outline pass to the model and set the edge colour of the glow
-- Set background colour of the renderer or set selected image to be the background
+- Set background colour of the renderer
 - Auto-rotate the model and adjust the rotation speed
+- Add transform controls (when selected, press S:scale, T:translate and R:rotate)
 - Scale the model up and down
 - Add view helpers such as bounding box, square/circular grid underneath model and an axis

 <b>Potential Features:</b>
 - Load more formats e.g. FBX, GLTF, etc.
-- Allow user to load model with material files and images (current test is working - needs to be implemented into main project)
 - ZIP file support

 <h2><a href="https://adjam93.github.io/threejs-model-viewer/" target="_blank">View the Project Online</a></h2>